 L. Ron Hubbard

 Hubbard was an officer in the Navy during World War II, where he briefly commanded two ships but was removed from command both times.
 The last few months of his active service were spent in a hospital, being treated for a variety of complaints.
-In 1953, the first churches of Scientology were founded by Hubbard, and in 1954 a Scientology church in Los Angeles was founded, which became the Church of Scientology International.
-He also added organizational management strategies, principles of pedagogy, a theory of communication and prevention strategies for healthy living to the teachings of Scientology.
-Scientology became increasingly controversial during the 1960s and came under intense media, government and legal pressure in a number of countries.
-During the late 1960s and early 1970s, Hubbard spent much of his time at sea on his personal fleet of ships as "Commodore" of the Sea Organization, an elite quasi-paramilitary group of Scientologists.
+In 1953, the first churches of Scientology were founded by Hubbard.
+In 1954 a Scientology church in Los Angeles was founded, which became the Church of Scientology International.
+Hubbard added organizational management strategies, principles of pedagogy, a theory of communication and prevention strategies for healthy living to the teachings of Scientology.
+As Scientology came under increasing media attention and legal pressure in a number of countries during the late 1960s and early 1970s, Hubbard spent much of his time at sea as "commodore" of the Sea Organization, a private, quasi-paramilitary Scientologist fleet.

 1